Bone growth comes from a soft layer of tissue at the ends of the bones called growth plates

 In small breed dogs, landing on the hind limb from a fall, getting the limb stuck in a hole while running or being stepped on are the most common causes of fracture of the tibia.
 Overall, growth plate fractures of the tibia bone are much more common in small breed dogs.
 In large breed dogs, usually substantial trauma is needed, such as being hit by a car.

-Conservative management is usually not recommended for these cases, unless the fracture is minimally displaced.
+Conservative management is usually not recommended for these cases unless the fracture is minimally displaced.
 In such cases, the pet must be kept in a cage or crate to minimize the displacement of the fracture.
-Weekly x-rays should be made to make sure that the fracture is not progressively separating.
+Weekly x-rays should be made (until the fracture has healed) to ensure that the fracture is not progressively displacing.
+If the fracture is chronic and significantly displaced, the fracture is allowed to heal completely (2-3 months) and then a corrective osteotomy is performed to adjust the tibial slope to normal and correct any valgus/varus deformity.

 Surgical repair of a fractured tibia offers multiple benefits including a faster recovery, earlier use of the limb after surgery, better chance to return to athletic activity and better range of motion of the joints above and below the fracture.
 Uncommon complications include infection, shifting of the fractures, breakage of the metal pins or wires and mal alignment of the limb after healing has taken place.
 Uncommonly, the limb will become twisted as the dog grows due to partial closure of one side of the growth plate.